snwh/moka-icon-theme/README.md

 The source for Moka Icon Theme can be found [here](https://github.com/snwh/moka-icon-theme).

-Alternatively you can clone the latest version its git repository:
+Alternatively, you can clone the latest version its git repository:

     git clone https://github.com/snwh/moka-icon-theme.git